code-designphil/bachelor-thesis/README.md

 # Bachelor Thesis

-This repository contains the two websites that I used as conditions for my study regarding in context of my bachelor thesis.
+This repository contains the two websites that I used as conditions for my study as part of my bachelor thesis.